This article describes the standards that apply to inactive objects. All of the listed recommendations are mandatory unless noted otherwise.

-2. To prevent inactive objects from popping up in auto completion and quick choice lists, use one of the approaches listed below (2.1 or 2.2).
-They are described on the example of Users catalog, which contains the list of information system users.
+2. To prevent inactive objects from popping up in auto-completion and quick choice lists, use one of the approaches listed below (2.1 or 2.2).
+They are described in the example of Users catalog, which contains the list of information system users.

 For marking inactive users, the Inactive(Boolean) attribute is added to the Users catalog.
 The default attribute value is False.

 2.1.
-If displaying inactive users must be prohibited in all input fields or in a majority of input fields, make it the default choice.
+If displaying inactive users must be prohibited in all input fields or in a majority of input fields, making it the default choice.